agiledev-students-spring2025/4-final-hydroforest/README.md

 HydroForest began as an innovative project for our Agile Software Development & DevOps course, sparked by the everyday challenge of staying properly hydrated.
 Recognizing that many people struggle to drink enough water, our team set out to create a fun and engaging solution that makes hydration rewarding and interactive.

 Our journey started with a dynamic brainstorming session where we explored creative ways to encourage healthy habits through digital incentives.
-The result was the concept of a virtual forest—each time you log your water intake, your trees grow as a living testament to your commitment to better hydration.
+The result was the concept of a virtual forest—each time users log their water intake, they are one step closer to build their own personal forest.

-Using an **Agile approach**, we focused on building core functionality first and are continuously iterating to refine and enhance the experience.
+Using an **Agile** approach, we focused on building core functionality first and are continuously iterating to refine and enhance the experience.
+Here’s a snapshot of our progress so far:

+- **Sprint 0**:
+  We laid the foundation for HydroForest by creating the app map and prototype.
+This helped us visualize the user flow and define the core features, such as logging water intake, tracking hydration progress, and growing a virtual forest.

+- **Sprint 1**:
+  We completed the front-end development, bringing the app’s design to life.
+This included building the user interface for the hydration tracker, forest visualization, calendar page, social page and navigation system.

 Our goal is to deliver a polished, engaging product by the end of the semester that not only helps you stay hydrated but also makes the process enjoyable.

 ## How to Contribute